AllStarLink/ASL3-Manual/docs/allmon3/usermgmt.md

 $ allmon3-passwd --delete allmon3
 ```

-After changing a user's password, the Allmon3 daemon must be reloaded with `systemctl reload allmon3`.
+After changing a user's password, the Allmon3 daemon must be reloaded with `sudo systemctl reload allmon3`.

+See the [`allmon3-passwd`](../mans/allmon3-passwd.md) manual page for more available options.

 ## Per-Node Restrictions for Users
 Allmon3 implements a lightweight access control system to restrict commands from certain users to certain nodes.
 Restrictions are configured in `/etc/allmon3/user-restrictions`.
 Given that the average use case is all users have similar access, the access control is implemented in a named-restrictions model for least configuration complexity.